 Physical Damage/Repair

-Physical damage/repair is any cost incurred by a property that requires a repair or replacement of a physical asset in a unit or common area.
+Physical damage/repair is any cost incurred by a property that requires a repair or replacement of a physical asset in a unit or common area beyond normal wear and tear.

 Step 1